One of Kirill Gerstein’s first loves is jazz, as you’ll hear swings through piano concertos by Ravel and Gershwin.

 Gershwin and Ravel met in the late 1920s, bonding over their love of jazz.
 Ravel was astounded by Gershwin’s improvising and tune-smithing skills.
 Gershwin’s Concerto in F is ‘classical’, but there’s Broadway razzle-dazzle in every bar.
 ‘Gerstein’s music-making is direct from the heart’ (Gramophone) and he lovingly evokes jazz-age America.

-Presented as part of the Sydney Symphony’s Keys to the City Festival.
-Experience the Sydney Symphony Orchestra in performance at the ICC Darling Harbour Theatre.
+Presented as part of the Sydney Symphony’s Keys to the City Festival at Sydney Town Hall.